MCSO has cancelled Citizens' Academy for 2023. We will provide updates on our website when this course has been reopened. Thank you.

 Persons who are the subject of a protection order.

-A waiting list will be created from the applicants who were not able to be included in this class due to the class size.
-If an opening occurs prior to the beginning of the class, the next person on the waiting list will be contacted.
+Once the time frame for submissions is closed, selections will be made by the Montgomery County Sheriff's Office Citizens' Academy Commission.
+Local records, criminal history, outstanding warrants and driving records will be checked.
+A waiting list will be created from applicants who were not able to be included in this class due to class size.
+If an opening occurs, the next person on the waiting list will be contacted.

 If accepted, students will not be permitted to bring children to class.

-If you have any questions about the academy, please call 937-496-RSVP(7787) and leave your name, number and a brief message, and someone will reply to you as soon as possible.
+If you have any questions about the academy, please call 937-225-4089 and leave your name, number and a brief message, and someone will reply to you as soon as possible.